Nishant9592/SteganoCrypt/README.md

       python encryption.py

--Enter the image path (supports .png, .jpg, .jpeg).
+- Enter the image path (supports .png, .jpg, .jpeg).
--Enter the output file name (must be .png).
+- Enter the output file name (must be .png).
--Provide the secret message to hide.
+- Provide the secret message to hide.
--Set a passcode for protection.
+- Set a passcode for protection.
--The encrypted image is saved!
+- The encrypted image is saved!

 ### 🔑 Decrypt a Hidden Message

       python decryption.py

--Enter the path of the encrypted image.
+- Enter the path of the encrypted image.
--Enter the correct passcode.
+- Enter the correct passcode.
--The secret message is revealed!
+- The secret message is revealed!

 # 🔧 Requirements